liaud77/my-web/files/healthtech.md

 ---
-title: "Portfolio"
+title: "Clinical Genomics: A Key Component of Modern Healthcare"
 permalink: files/healthtech/
 ---

-# Clinical Genomics: A Key Component of Modern Healthcare
 Jump to the article content [here](#content).

 ### Context